b00tc4mp/isdi-bootcamp-202501/staff/anna-melian/project/doc/README.md

 - Pause timer with the previously set time up to 10 minutes, allowing a maximum of 8 pasues (Timer page ⏳)
 - Add extra time allowed since the total time (initial set time + extra time) is under 240 minutes (Timer page ⏳)
 - Exit the timer (Timer page ⏳)
-- See your history, which contains information about all past timers (history page 📄)
+- See your session history, which contains information about all past timers (Session history page 📄)

 **In for future development:**

 - Modified user data (Settings page ⚙️)
 - Change the notifications and sound configuration (Settings page ⚙️)
+- Updated session history with search filters (Session history page 📄)

 ### UIUX Design